 The studio was asked to re-conceive a major piece of public land in Abu Dhabi.
-Following the rapid pace of the city’s recent development there was a desire to provide a local park as a public space devoted to the well-being of the people of the city.
+Following the rapid pace of the city’s recent development there was a desire to provide a local park and public space devoted to the well-being of the people of the city.

-Designing a park in the desert presented the studio with a series of challenges, the most serious of which was how to provide protection from the hot desert sun for visitors as well as for the parks plants and vegetation.
-Offering a place for relaxation and leisure for those using it, the park also needed to be energy efficient and sustainable in its use of water to irrigate vegetation.
-The existing public space evoked the style of a european park by covering the desert with a blanket of grass.
-However, counteracting evaporation caused by the intensity of the sun was requiring a significant amount of purified water to irrigate it, produced industrially from salty sea water using a costly and high energy consuming desalination process.
+Designing a park in the desert presented a series of challenges, the most serious of which was how to protect visitors and plants from the hot desert sun.
+Offering a place for relaxation and leisure, the park also needed to be energy efficient and sustainable in its use of irrigation.
+The existing public space evoked a European park, covering the desert with a blanket of grass.
+However, counteracting evaporation required a significant amount of purified water, which had to be produced industrially from salty sea water through a costly desalination process.

-The idea for the park’s design developed in response to these challenges and as a way of celebrating the beauty of the desert and its distinct surrounding landscape.
-Instead of denying the presence of the desert that the city is built on, we set ourselves the task of making a park out of the desert itself.
+The idea for the park’s design developed in response to these challenges, as a way of celebrating the beauty of the desert and its distinct forms.
+Instead of denying the desert, we set ourselves the task of making a park out of it.

-We became interested in the patterns of the desert landscape and looked at the shapes created when earth cracks from the heat of the sun.
-We also became fascinated by how, in previous times, people living in such intense heat had grown their vegetables in the shade of a palm tree to reduce the strength the sun’s rays.
-Experimenting with the idea of a structure drawn from a fractured desert crust, we started developing a scheme based on revealing partially-shaded planted spaces below a desert surface.
+The studio became interested in the patterns of the desert landscape, particularly the cracks in the earth produced through the heat of the sun.
+We also became fascinated by how, historically, people living in such intense heat had grown plants in the shade of a palm tree to dilute the strength of the sun’s rays.
+Experimenting with the idea of a structure based on the fractured desert crust, we developed a scheme revealing partially-shaded planted spaces below a concrete surface.

-The project evolved as a series of cracked pieces of the desert surface raised on columns to form a gentle dome across the site.
-These elevated pieces create a perforated canopy of partial shade under which a lush garden can grow, protected from the harsh excesses of the hot desert sun.
-This sunken oasis becomes a landscape of plants and mature trees, forming a series of interconnected public recreational spaces.
+The project evolved as a series of cracked pieces raised on columns and forming a gentle dome across the site.
+The perforated canopy of partial shade could allow a lush garden to grow, protected from the harsh excess of the desert sun.
+This sunken oasis then becomes a landscape of plants and trees, forming a series of interconnected public spaces.

-The twenty metre high shaded garden is conceived as a place for families to gather and picnic, as well as a place for learning and festivals.
+The 20m high shaded garden is conceived as a place for families to gather and picnic, as well as a place for learning and festivals.
 Visitors will find cafés, play spaces, a library, pools and streams, as well as date palms and community vegetable gardens.
-By creating partial shade for the planting, the canopy aims to reduce the amount of water lost to evaporation and so will improve the park’s energy efficiency and sustainability.
-Whilst providing the shade for the oasis in the daytime, the elevated plates also become a network of social and meeting places in the cooler evening hours.
+By creating partial shade for the planting, the canopy aims to reduce the amount of water lost to evaporation, and so will improve the park’s efficiency and sustainability.
+Whilst providing shade in the daytime, the elevated plates also act as a network of social and meeting places in the cooler evening hours.